persteenolsen/gh-pages-react-node-orm-test/README.md

-# TEST - A React client for Node Express Sequelize Web API with Login hosted at GH Pages
+# A React client for Node Express Sequelize Web API with Login hosted at GH Pages

 A React client - for a Node Express Sequelize MySQL Web API - using Webpack 5, Babel 7, PostCSS and Sass with a hot dev server and an optimized production build.
 Babel compiles ES6+ and React to ES5.
 Some older Browsers like IE 11 are partly supported

-This React client have limited functions adapted to GH Pages and challenges about Routing.
+This React client have functions adapted to GH Pages using HasRouting

 The React client uses DevOps by GitHub + Actions + Pages